Chemical (in)homogeneity and atomic diffusion in the open cluster M67: Discussion

 For all elements, the relative elemental abundance ratios between the solar twin, the turn-off and sub-giant stars qualitatively matches the model.
 The turn-off stars have, on average, lower [X/H] than the solar twin while the sub-giant stars have, on average, higher [X/H] ratios than the solar twin.
+We note that our conclusion regarding diffusion does not hinge on a particular star such as the 'outlier' Y2235.
 The best agreement between model predictions and observations occurs for oxygen.
 For other elements, the observed abundance differences are in general larger than the model predictions.
 We note that radiative levitation and turbulent mixing were taken into account for the models.
 Both of them have the effect of reducing the diffusion signatures in the turn-off stars.
 It has generally been found that a small amount of surface mixing, namely "turbulent mixing", is required to match observations because the amount of depletion predicted by stellar models with diffusion but without any other mixing is too large.
 However, this extra mixing at the surface has not been well tested by any means and not well justified physically.
-More observational results are needed to better constrain/quantify the exact amount of turbulent mixing.
+A physically-motivated treatment of turbulent mixing in the surface layers would help in this regard.
+More observational results with high precision for the stars throughout the whole evolutionary stage are needed to better constrain/quantify the exact amount of turbulent mixing.